The ADAMSON DNA Project

 3. Were these men descended from the same Adamson in England or Scotland?

-Answer: Not enough testing has been performed to come to any definite conclusions.
+Answer: Not enough testing has been performed to come to any definite conclusions However it would occur 30 to 40 generations or more back.

 4. Many Adamson families have not been able to find documentation linking them back to any of these Adamson men.
 Are these "mystery" families related to us too?